 - You want to earn double rewards your first year.
 With Discover’s cash match promotion, they will match your cash back at the end of your first year.

 - You love earning cash back.
-Earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
+Earn 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, 1% unlimited cash back automatically on all other purchases.

 - You want to use your cash back for gift cards, and purchases made through Amazon.com.
 Discover lets you redeem your cash back for Amazon.com purchases, and gift cards.
 If you love these options, this card will leave you in good shape when it comes to actually redeeming your rewards.